MitchelPaulin/HZip/README.md

 # HZip

 The goal of this project is to implement the DEFLATE algorithm is Haskell.
 The DEFLATE algorithm is a popular lossless compression algorithm used by other compression tools such as gzip.

-## LZ77

 The DEFLATE algorithm is divided into two parts, first an LZ77 encoding is performed, then the encoded values are encoded again via a Huffman encoding.
 This means as a consequence you get a working implementation of an LZ77 encoder.

+## LZ77

+You can use the standard LZ77 implementation which uses two bytes for each pair.
+The first byte is either a special flag which indicates the following byte is a literal or a <distance, length> pair which tells us how to decode the string.

 To compile
 ```